Updated: Nov 19, 2020

 Just like anything else in your life, being creative means having habits that support you.
 Without creativity habits, mental blocks can easily slip in and make life miserable.
 As we go through some of the Creativity Habits, you may recognize that some of them are similar to productivity and laser focus habits.
 Practicing what you read here will help you in many areas of your life, not just your creativity.

 1. Having a routine is essential.
 By setting up how you get into a motivated state, work in the same time slots and what your sleeping/waking hours will be…is a huge benefit to you.
 The proper sleep is very important.
 Your creativity will suffer if you are tired and if you do not lead a healthy lifestyle.

 While Hollywood has shown creative people as hard drinking, party time folks, this is not what creativity really is.
 Many who lead such a life style often suffer the consequences.

 Starting your day off with the right amount of sleep, a proper breakfast and plenty of water, will help you with your laser focus.
 You need to hone-in on one creative idea at a time and focus is key.
 Get motivated to be creative by having items or people around you that spark your imagination and drive.
 Before COVID I use to frequent bookstores like Barns & Nobles etc. to be inspire.
 Look out Creative Habit number 2.

-Autrige Dennis, is an inventor, author and patent illustrator at www.ascadex.com Autrige has worked in-house at a renowned patent law firm for many years before starting his company ASCADEX.
+Autrige Dennis, is an inventor, author and patent illustrator at www.ascadex.com.
+Autrige has worked in-house at a renowned patent law firm for many years before starting his company ASCADEX.
 Working at ASCADEX provides him the opportunity to work with inventors, patent law firms and companies around the world.
-Autrige is highly recommended by top patent law firms and Intellectual property law bloggers.
+Autrige is highly recommended by top patent law firms and Intellectual property law blogs.
 See Article